meltingwax-19/bootcamp-portfolio/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Credits

+This portfolio started a as BootstrapMade template and was converted into an Angular project during a mentored bootcamp.

+Initial Angular setup and project structure: created with guidance from [@milazmidza].

+I customized the content, sections, and layout to reflect my own profile and projects.

+I maintain the code, deploy updates, and use this as my main developer portfolio.